Apparent Airplane Stowaway Falls From Sky Into London Garden

 The body, which police said is believed to be male, has not been identified.

-One resident described a close call to the BBC — saying he heard a loud sound and that when he looked outside, he saw "blood all over the walls of the garden."
+One resident described a close call to the BBC, saying he heard a loud sound and that when he looked outside he saw "blood all over the walls of the garden."
 He said the body had landed next to a neighbor who was sunning himself in his garden.
 The resident said he found his neighbor "very shaken."

 "If it had been two seconds later, he would have landed on the common where there were hundreds of people — my kids were in the garden 15 minutes before [he fell]", the unnamed resident told the BBC.
-Clapham Common, a public park, is less than a quarter of a mile from the street where the body landed.
+Clapham Common, a public park, is less than a quarter-mile from the street where the body landed.

 "One of the reasons his body was so intact was because his body was an ice block," the resident said.
 At some typical flight cruising altitudes, the temperature is far below freezing.